 While the forums can be used for debate on already-existing topics and features, they can also be used as a (temporary) replacement for desired features that do not yet exist on GP for one reason or another.
 An example would be user team builds.
 With the organization and formatting possibilities a forum board offers, writing up a team build or even a whole guide while arguing the points shared can be made possible.

 The games GP covers are, for the biggest part, tactics-based.
 As such, these tactics can be debated and broken down through debates.
 While chatting about it is nice, these games do have the potential to be talked about in more detail, which tends to be the fun factor for many people playing them.
 Forums allow for such in-depth debates, while Discord is not as suitable.
 To encourage quality and organization of community interaction, do support the idea of forums!

-Peter Levart needs your help with “Nick: Realization of GP Forums”.
-Join Peter and 36 supporters today.
+Subbed _ needs your help with “Nick: Realization of GP Forums”.
+Join Subbed and 36 supporters today.